 This report is a product of the District of Columbia Office of Revenue Analysis (ORA).
 Jason Juffras, an ORA fiscal analyst, researched all of the tax expenditures, drafted the report, and estimated the federal conformity tax expenditures.
-In addition, the following ORA staff members estimated the forgone revenues from local tax expenditures: Norton Francis, the Director of Revenue Estimation; Betty Alleyne, financial economist; Lindsay Clark, fiscal analyst; Kelly Dinkins, data administrator; Daniel Muhammad, financial economist; Jeffrey Oakman, fiscal analyst; and Sharain Ward, financial economist.
+In addition, the following ORA staff members estimated the forgone revenues from local tax expenditures: Steven Giachetti, the director of revenue estimation; Betty Alleyne, fiscal analyst; Lindsay Clark, fiscal analyst; Kelly Dinkins, data manager; Daniel Muhammad, fiscal analyst; and Sharain Ward, fiscal analyst.

-Individuals from other units of the Office of the Chief Financial Officer also contributed their knowledge and expertise to the report, particularly Deborah Freis, senior policy analyst in the Office of Economic Development Finance, and Lester Morter, exemption specialist in the Real Property Tax Administration.
+Individuals from other units of the Office of the Chief Financial Officer also contributed their knowledge and expertise to the report, particularly Deborah Freis, senior policy analyst in the Office of Economic Development Finance; Radhika Batra, policy analyst in the Office of Economic Development Finance; and Lester Morter, exemption specialist in the Real Property Tax Administration.
 I also thank the individuals from other D.C. government agencies who provided important information on many local tax expenditure provisions.

-Natwar M. Gandhi Chief Financial Officer
+Jeffrey S. DeWitt Chief Financial Officer